djangocameroon/eventator/CONTRIBUTING.md

 Seed data is stored in `data/events.json`.
 Update this file if you want to supply new default events.
 Always verify that JSON entries include at minimum `title` and an ISO-formatted `event_date`.

 ## Submitting changes
+1. Leave a star ⭐
-1. Create a feature branch.
+2. Create a feature branch.
-2. Run the test suite (`uv run python manage.py test`).
+3. Run the test suite (`uv run python manage.py test`).
-3. Document user-facing changes in `README.md` when relevant.
+4. Document user-facing changes in `README.md` when relevant.
-4. Open a pull request describing the motivation, the approach taken, and any follow-up work.
+5. Open a pull request describing the motivation, the approach taken, and any follow-up work.

 By keeping these steps in mind we can provide a smooth onboarding experience for contributors joining Hacktoberfest 2025 with Django Cameroon.